About

 Cycle time is not a metric for its own sake.
 It's a leading indicator for three of the 9 Business Outcomes:

 When leadership asks "are we getting better?", cycle time provides a concrete, honest answer.
-It's one of the metrics we recommend in the Path to Agility framework because it connects team-level performance to organization-level outcomes.
+It connects team-level performance to organization-level outcomes.

-The Path to Agility Navigator integrates flow metrics alongside capability assessments, so leadership can see both how fast teams are delivering and what capabilities are driving that performance.
-But you don't need a platform to start.
-A spreadsheet and a weekly conversation will get you further than most organizations realize.
+The Path to Agility Navigator integrates flow metrics like cycle time alongside capability assessments, so leadership can see both how fast teams are delivering and which capabilities are driving that performance.

 If you want to understand where cycle time fits into your broader transformation picture, take the Organizational Health Check.
-It assesses your organization across 9 Business Outcomes and identifies whether Speed, Predictability, or another dimension is the one that needs attention first.
+It assesses your organization across 9 Business Outcomes and identifies whether Speed, Predictability, or another dimension needs attention first.

 Where Does Your Organization Actually Stand?